Skip to content

 3. In this newly created file, copy and paste the contents of dev.env.example.
 Afterwards, you must edit the lines specified below.

-6. Move to the frontend directory cd frontend and then npm install
+4. Move to the frontend directory cd frontend and then npm install.
+When this is finished, move back to the root directory cd ..

-7. Then, enter docker compose up to run the local server.
+5. Finally, enter docker compose up --watch to run the local server.

 dev.env lines to edit